 This similarity can refer to any number of features like color, orientation, size, and motion, which means that this grouping can occur in visual and auditory stimuli.

-For example, Google uses the law of similarity to distinguish its search results.
+For example, Bing uses the law of similarity to group its search accessibility buttons.